stong1994/aicommit/README.md

 # aicommit

-A cli tool to commit and push changes to a git repository.
+A cli tool to generate commit content.

 ## Prepare